asukakenji/pokemon-go/README.md

 - A table of Pokémon moves and their information (coming soon)

 ## Executables
-- CP / HP Calculator:
-  - Given the "IVs (Individual Values)" and "Level" of a Pokémon, calculate its "CP (Combat Power)" and "HP (Hit Points).
-This is basically used to test the "IV Calculator"
-  - The source code is available [here][cp_hp_calc].
-  - Binaries (coming soon):
-    - Windows (32-bit / x86)
-    - Windows (64-bit / x64)
-    - Mac (64-bit / x64)
-    - Linux (32-bit / x86)
-    - Linux (64-bit / x64)
-- IV Calculator:
+- IV Calculator Pro (development in progress):
+  - Like "IV Calculator".
+  - Also deals with "Power Up" and "Evolve".
+  - Stores Pokémons in a database for follow ups.
+- **IV Calculator**:
   - Given the "CP (Combat Power)", "HP (Hit Points)", "Stardust to Power Up", and "Candy to Power Up" of a Pokémon, calculate its possible "IVs (Individual Values)" and "Level" combinations.
-This is probably the most wanted feature.
+  - This is probably the most wanted feature.
   - The source code is available [here][iv_calc].
   - Binaries (coming soon):
     - Windows (32-bit / x86)